Xzbzwtsjn/test/README.md

 =============
 Introduction
 ------------
 Red Alert is an open source, browser based cluster monitoring system.
-Red Alert Web provides users to configue and operate backends, like shielding policies or specific machines.
-On browser you can grasp backends status and infomation as well.
+Users could configure and operate backends through web, like shielding policies and configure parameters.
+On browser users could grasp backends status and infomation as well.

 Requirements
 ------------